Playing with Monte-Carlo Tree Search

 I. Introduction

-Monte-Carlo Tree Search (MCTS) is a tree-based policy that aims to achieve optimal performance in solving sequential decision problems such as games [1].
-In sequential decision problems, a single action taken by the agent not only affects the current outcome but also has a long-term future effect.
-A series of actions is made over a time horizon.
-Because of few requirements for domain knowledge and simplicity, MCTS has achieved significant success for these problems, such as Go [2], video games [3], and chemical synthesis [4].
+Monte-Carlo Tree Search (MCTS) is a tree-based policy that aims to achieve optimal performance for sequential decision problems [1], in which actions taken by an agent not only affect the current outcome, but also have a long-term effect.
+MCTS leverages the concept of tree search to address situations where local optimal actions may not lead to global optimal performance.
+Because of its simplicity and few requirements for domain knowledge, MCTS has been widely used and achieved significant success for these problems, such as Go [2], video games [3], and chemical synthesis [4].

 MCTS leverages the concept of tree search to address situations where local optimal actions may not lead to global optimal performance.
 The four core components of MCTS are Selection, Expansion, Simulation, and Backpropagation.
 The basic procedure of MCTS involves building a tree with nodes that represent visited states and selecting the node with the highest probability of reaching an optimal outcome.
 The selected node is then expanded according to the available action space.
 Once a simulation terminates, the results of the simulation are propagated back to update the statistics of the nodes on the trajectory.
 A game tree is then constructed to identify the optimal action at each state.
-MCTS addresses the exploration-exploitation dilemma with specific selection strategies, such as the upper confidence bound (UCB) [5] , that balance exploitation and exploration within a given computational budget.
+MCTS addresses the exploration-exploitation dilemma with specific selection strategies such as the upper confidence bound (UCB) [5] that balance exploitation and exploration within a given computational budget.

 II.
 Games